danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 4. **Step 4:** Configuration in the control panel

-- Make sure "Image search" is ON — blue indicates it is
+- Make sure "Image search" is ON — blue indicates it is (see Figure 8.5)
-- Make sure the "Search the entire web" is ON — blue indicates it is
+- Make sure the "Search the entire web" is ON — blue indicates it is (see Figure 8.5)

 You should now finish modifying the settings.
 You can now run the sample code with your own API Key and engine ID.